pankajagrawal16/aws-ag-client/README.md

 # aws-ag-client

-This Java repo demostrates how to make IAM authenticated call to AWS api gateway endpoint.
-It is setup as a maven project currently and use AWS java SDK under the hood to provide a simple wrapper classes to make these calls.
+This Java repo demonstrates how to make IAM authenticated call to AWS api gateway endpoint.
+It is setup as a maven project currently and uses the AWS java SDK under the hood to provide simple wrapper classes to make these calls.

 # How to use?